chylex/TweetDuck/README.md

 #### Notes

 > There is a small chance running `RUN BUILD.bat` immediately shows a resource error.
-If that happens, close the console window (which terminates all Inno Setup processes and leaves corrupted installer files in the output folder), and run it again.
+If that happens, close the console window (which terminates all Inno Setup processes and leaves corrupted installers in the output folder), and run it again.

 > Running `RUN BUILD.bat` uses about 784 MB of RAM due to very high compression.
 You can lower this to about 232 MB by opening `gen_full.iss` and `gen_port.iss`, and changing `Compression=lzma2/ultra` to `Compression=lzma2/max`.